WHAT HOUSE WILL YOU BUILD ME?: FIVE (EXCERPT OF THE TEMPLE OF GOD)

-(For until the law sin was in the world: but sin is not imputed [ascribed] when there is no law.)
+(For until the law sin was in the world, but sin is not imputed when there is no law.
 (Romans 5:13)

-For I was alive without the law once: but when the commandment came, sin revived, and I died.
+I was alive once without the law, but when the commandment came, sin revived and I died.
 (Romans 7:9)